-Detention basins should be designed to be multipurpose wherever possible and designed to enhance storm-water quality.
-Detention basins whose primary purpose is water quality enhancement will be considered during planning for storm drain system improvements and in_8accordance with the current approved regional Standard Urban Storm Water Mitigation Plan (SUSMP) unless approved otherwise by the City EngineerLID Manual.
+Detention basins should be designed to be multipurpose wherever possible and designed to enhance stormwater quality.
+Detention basins whose primary purpose is water quality enhancement will be considered during planning for storm drain system improvements and in accordance with the current approved regional LID Manual.
 Detention basins solely for the purpose of LID shall be privately owned, operated, and maintained, unless triggered by a capital improvement project, and do not require a variance for approval.
-Flows in excess of exceeding the detention basin design flows will be shall be diverted around the detention basin.
+Flows exceeding the detention basin design flows shall be diverted around the detention basin.
 Overflow routing and design criteria for bypass flows shall be shown on improvement plans including design storm, flow rate, and high-water level.

-Publicly maintained detention facilities for flood control purposes may be permitted, with the approval of the City Engineer, when it is more cost-effective than providing storm drain improvements when there are flow capacity issues in the existing storm drain systems. -An analysis, which that justifies the financial need for the detention basin by presenting both the estimated capital cost and the estimated annual operation and maintenance costs of the basin, as well as comparable costs for an underground closed conduit storm drain system, shall be prepared under the direction of a licensed ceivil eengineer and submitted for approval by the City Engineer prior to approval of a tentative map with by the City Community Planning & and Economic Development Department.- The aforementioned requirements for pPublic -owned and maintained detention basins shall apply Approvals of designs shall including approvals from the dDepartment dDirector(s) whose departments will be impacted by acceptance of the feature.
-The City Engineer may prohibit or restrict the use of detention basins based on specific site conditions such as insufficient depth to bedrock; extreme community disruption; insufficient mitigation of vector concerns; need for extensive relocation of existing improvements and utilities; soils with increased risk of instabilities including the Goulding cobbly loam formations; potential for infiltration infiltration to negatively impact structures' soil bearing capacity, design earth pressures, support block envelope, or sphere of influence; existing site or groundwater contamination concerns; or lack of sufficient, available, suitable land.
+Publicly maintained detention facilities for flood control purposes may be permitted, with the approval of the City Engineer, when it is more cost-effective than providing storm drain improvements when there are flow capacity issues in the existing storm drain system.
+An analysis that justifies the financial need for the detention basin by presenting both the estimated capital cost and the estimated annual operation and maintenance costs of the basin, as well as comparable costs for an underground closed conduit storm drain system, shall be prepared under the direction of a licensed civil engineer and submitted for approval by the City Engineer prior to approval of a tentative map by the City Planning and Economic Development Department.
+Approvals of designs shall include approvals from the department director(s) whose departments will be impacted by acceptance of the feature.
+The City Engineer may prohibit or restrict the use of detention basins based on specific site conditions such as insufficient depth to bedrock; extreme community disruption; insufficient mitigation of vector concerns; need for extensive relocation of existing improvements and utilities; soils with increased risk of instabilities including the Goulding cobbly loam formations; potential for infiltration to negatively impact structures' soil bearing capacity, design earth pressures, support block envelope, or sphere of influence; existing site or groundwater contamination concerns; or lack of sufficient, available, suitable land.
 When a project proposes infiltration in Types C and/or D soils and perforated pipe underdrains are not proposed, information must be supplied in the Drainage Reports proving that the design storm will be able to infiltrate into the soils and not create nuisance stagnant water beyond 72 hours after precipitation has ended.
 When infiltration tests are required, the following American Society for Testing and Materials (ASTM) standards shall be used: D5093 Standard Test Method for Field Measurement of Infiltration Rate Using a Double-Ring Infiltrometer with a Sealed-Inner Ring, D3385 Standard Test Method for Infiltration Rate of Soils in Field Using Double-Ring Infiltrometer, or D8152 Standard Practice for Measuring Field Infiltration Rate and Calculating Field Hydraulic Conductivity Using the Modified Philip Dunne Infiltrometer Test.